mit-han-lab/TinyChatEngine/README.md

 - Example layout of QM_ARM: For QM_ARM, consider the initial configuration of a 128-bit weight vector, \[w0, w1, ... , w30, w31\], where each wi is a 4-bit quantized weight.
 TinyChatEngine rearranges these weights in the sequence  \[w0, w16, w1, w17, ..., w15, w31\] by interleaving the lower half and upper half of the weights.
 This new arrangement facilitates the decoding of both the lower and upper halves using 128-bit AND and shift operations, as depicted in the subsequent figure.
 This will eliminate runtime reordering overheads and improve performance.

-## Download and Deploy Models from our Model Zoo
+## TinyChatEngine Model Zoo

 We offer a selection of models that have been tested with TinyChatEngine.
 These models can be readily downloaded and deployed on your device.
 To download a model, locate the target model's ID in the table below and use the associated script.
+Check out our model zoo [here](https://huggingface.co/mit-han-lab/tinychatengine-model-zoo).

 <table>
     <thead>